NLeSC/guide/CONTRIBUTING.md

 ## Page maintainers

-To see who is responsible for which part of the guide see the maintainer listed at the bottom of a page.
+To see who is responsible for which part of the guide see the maintainer listed at the top of a page.
 If you are interested in becoming a chapter owner for a page that is listed as *unmaintained*, please open a pull request to add your name instead of *unmaintained*.

 ## Create a PDF file